Dr Adele Doran PhD, MSc, PGCE PCET, BA (Hons)

 About

-I advocate knowledge transfer and I have developed relationships with commercial organisations and governing bodies to collaborate on research, consult on projects, and engage them in my teaching and course development.
-I have experience as a principal and co-investigator on funded projects.
+I am an experienced project leader, and I have worked with both private and public organisations to collaborate on research, consult on projects, and engage them in my teaching and course development.
 Recent projects include evaluating responsible recreation in protected areas for Natural England; segmenting the climber market for Sport England and the British Mountaineering Council; evaluating adventure education programmes for Inspiring Learning; examining the relationship between camping and well-being for The Camping and Caravanning Club; and developing adventure-based city breaks and The Outdoor City brand for Sheffield City Council/VisitBritain as part of the Discover England Fund.

 I have extensive experience of teaching at undergraduate, postgraduate and doctoral levels on tourism, outdoor recreation, management, and research modules.
 I am also an experienced doctorate supervisor and doctorate examiner, and External Examiner on UG and PG programmes